 - Klan membership exceeded four million in the mid-1920s.
 More than a million were in Indiana.
 The state was the center of KKK influence and power.
 But Ohio had a larger membership.
 Together, Indiana and Ohio had half the total KKK membership.

 - The Klan tried to organize “colored divisions” in Indiana and other states.

 - As unofficial law enforcement officers, members of the KKK would often enforce prohibition laws.
 In many cases members engaged in entrapment of buyers and sellers of alcohol.
 They illegally collected evidence to help convict the offenders.
-These illegal tactics made the enforcement by the Klan particularly effective.
+These illegal tactics made the enforcement by the Klan highly effective.

-- The WCTU recognized and supported the vigilante law enforcement efforts of the KKK.
+- The WCTU supported the vigilante law enforcement efforts of the KKK.
 In towns and cities where the Klan was unpopular, the WCTU continued to support the group.
 It applauded its results, despite the intimidation and violence used in the investigations.
 In effect, the WCTU was an accessory to the Klan’s illegal activities.